roy989898/roy989898.github.io/content/posts/ai-tutorial-4.7.md

 +++
-title = "Ai Tutorial 4.7"
-date = "2021-04-28T11:57:33+08:00"
+title = "Ai Tutorial 4.7 An End-to-End SGD Example" date = "2021-04-28T11:57:33+08:00"
 author = ""
 authorTwitter = "" #do not include @